-But once you’ve gotten past the grammatical basics, the hardest part of Farsi is how idiomatic and floral it gets.
-Proverbs, euphemisms and maxims make up a very large part of Farsi, and are essential.
+But once you’ve gotten past the grammatical basics, the hardest part of Persian is how idiomatic and floral it gets.
+Proverbs, euphemisms and maxims make up a very large part of Persian, and are essential.
 People reference classical poetry very often, even in everyday speech.
 This is the hardest part that means it’s a bit higher than a 3/5, and at a 4/5 level.

 It’s totally different!
-Farsi and Arabic are about as different as French and English, or German and English.
+Persian and Arabic are about as different as French and English, or German and English.

 If you know a little about those two languages, you’ll know that they mostly share an alphabet (but French has stuff like the ç and ô, and German has things like ü and ö), although they pronounce it differently.